elesiuta/picosnitch/README.md

 }
 ```
 - a short summary of seen processes is stored in `~/.config/picosnitch/snitch_summary.json`
+  - used for determining whether to create a notification
 ```python
 {
   "Latest Entries": [], # Log of entries by time